saasbook/hw-sinatra-saas-wordguesser/README.md

 While you're playing, what happens if you directly add `/win` to the end of your app's URL?
 Make sure the player cannot cheat by simply visiting `GET /win`.
 Consider how to modify the actions for win, lose, and show to prevent this behavior.
-Finishing this part is optional.

 * What to submit:  Make sure all Cucumber scenarios are passing.
 A shorthand way to run all of them is `cucumber features/` which runs all